 After deciding on where the shade will be mounted — roman shades can be mounted inside or above the window frame — measure width and length of window.
 Cut drapery fabric 2” wider and 24” longer than the measurement of the window.

-Cut a piece of lining fabric equal to the width of the drapery fabric and 8” shorter.
+Cut a piece of lining fabric 1" smaller than width of drapery fabric and 8” shorter.

 Turn shade right side out and press seams flat (the lining will be slightly inset from the overall piece).

 To hem, fold 4” of drapery fabric at bottom of shade up, then fold up again another 4” (this is the excess overhanging the lining fabric).
 Press and sew into place.

 Sew soft side of the Velcro strip to the top of the shade on the drapery fabric side.
 Adding decorative piping along the top is also an option before sewing on the Velcro at this stage.
 If adding piping, sew a strip the width of the shade near the top of the shade, just below where the lower edge of the Velcro strip will fall.

 Determine ring placement locations: using a large metal set square and a pencil, mark for the first row of rings 1” in from each shade edge, and every 6” to 8” across the width of the shade.
 Mark the next row 8” above the first, until all rows are marked.
 You may have to play with placement a little depending on the exact length and width of your shade.

 Insert metal screw eyes into 1” x 1” wood mounting strip to line up with the top of each vertical row of rings.